ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Marker-Display-types/Marker-Display-types.rst

 .. image:: images/text_view_facing_marker.png

 This marker displays text in a 3D spot in the world.
-The text always appears oriented correctly to the view.
+The text always appears oriented correctly for the RViZ user to see the included text.
 Uses the ``text`` field in the marker.

 Only ``scale.z`` is used. ``scale.z`` specifies the height of an uppercase "A".